HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/configure_default_admin_user.md

     - `CUSTOM_SECRET_NAME` with the name of the secret created in Step 1.

     !!!note
-        Both the secret username (`webEngineUser`) and `webEngineAdminGroup` must be full DNs when using LDAP authentication.
+        Both the username in the secret and `webEngineAdminGroup` must be full DNs when using LDAP authentication.

 3. Do a [Helm upgrade](../working_with_compose/helm_upgrade_values.md).